ThinkThinkAI/ThinkDB/README.md

 Whether you’re an experienced database professional or just starting out, ThinkDB provides an intuitive and natural interface to explore, query, and manage your data with unparalleled ease.

-**In essence, ThinkDB is a sophisticated web-based database client designed for both simplicity and power.**

 ---
 Looking for CLI version?
 Checkout our powerful range of AI powered CLI Tools 👉 [CommandAI](https://github.com/ThinkThinkAI/CommandAI)